What to do if PC doesn’t turn on but its fans do

 Solution 1: Disconnect external hardware

-This involves unplugging or disconnecting any external hardware such as printers, USB drives, scanners, among others, so that you leave only the basic components before trying again.
+This involves unplugging or disconnecting any external hardware such as printers, USB drives, scanners, among others so that you leave only the basic components before trying again.
+Of course, we suggest unplugging the power cord and removing, primarily, all external peripherals and then moving to the internal hardware.

 Solution 2: Reset RAM chips